Sinkovkyi/Funding-Layoff-Analysis/README.md

 # Analysis Layoff Dynamics in Companies

-This project provides a visual analysis of employee layoffs using interactive Power BI dashboards.
-The dashboards are designed to help identify trends, patterns, and correlations between funding stages, geographical locations, industries, and layoff rates.
+This project is a visual way to understand where, when, and why companies are laying off employees.
+The dashboards highlight which industries and regions are most affected, at what stages layoffs happen most often, and how the situation has changed over time.

 ![Layoff Visualization](demo.png)